nebaughman/DriveUp/README.md

 * Large memory consumption for large files (file fully encrypted to memory before uploading)
 * One-at-a-time, single-stream-per-file uploading
 * Only uploads ".jpg" files in the given path (not any other files or folders)
-* Can limit number of images to send in a batch, but cannot limit maximum amount of data to send
+* Can limit number of files to send in a batch, but cannot limit maximum amount of data to send
 * PicUp does not know how much space you have available in Google Drive (cannot warn you if your drive is full)

 ## FAQ